 You can use the Universal Discovery Framework process in SL1 that guides you through a variety of existing discovery types in additional to traditional SNMP discovery.
-This process lets you pick a discovery type based on the type of devices you want to monitor.
+This process, which is also called "guided discovery", lets you pick a discovery type based on the type of devices you want to monitor.
+The Universal Discovery workflow includes buttons for the following discovery types: Alibaba Cloud, Amazon Web Services, Microsoft Azure, Citrix, and IBM Cloud.

 NOTE: The following procedure uses Amazon Web Services as an example of the discovery type.
-Some steps and fields might vary depending on the discovery type.
+Some steps and fields will vary depending on the discovery type.